Sub still missing as Titanic wreckage site becomes focus of frantic search and rescue operation

 British explorer Hamish Harding, Pakistani businessman Shahzada Dawood and his son Suleman, are all passengers on the 21-foot-long private sub.
 Unconfirmed reports said the two professional crew members on the sub were OceanGate's CEO and founder, Stockton Rush, and a French veteran of deep-sea exploration who knows the titanic wreckage well, Paul-Henri Nargeolet.

-Nargeolet identifies himself on LinkedIn as the director of underwater research at a company that owns the rights to carry out salvage work on the Titanic wreck.
-Reuters said Nargeolet, 77, is a retired French Navy officer who worked as a deep-sea diver and mine-sweeper in the military.
-He led the first recovery expedition to the Titanic in 1987 and Reuters called him a leading authority on the wreck.
+Nargeolet, 77, is the director of underwater research at a company that owns the rights to carry out salvage work on the Titanic wreck.
+The retired French Navy officer worked as a deep-sea diver and mine-sweeper in the military and then went on to lead the first recovery expedition to the Titanic in 1987, just a couple years after it was located.

+Mathieu Johann, a spokesperson for the family, confirmed to CBS News that Nargeolet is on the sub.
+BBC News said the Frenchman earned the nickname "Mr. Titanic," having possibly spent more time at the wreck than anyone else.
+Johann told the BBC earlier that the family was hoping Nargeolet's composure and military experience would help reassure the others on the sub.

 The U.S. Coast Guard is leading the search for the Titan about 900 miles east of Cape Cod and around 400 miles southeast of Canada's Newfoundland coast, where the sub started its dive on Sunday morning.